GeoffreyDu/masterpiece-old/README.md

  ### English:

-Application allowing a department in a company to centralize data from different sources.
-The goal here is to generate graphs from the recovered data.
-Once this is done, the user will have a more global vision and the analysis of his data will be simplified.
+Application allowing a department within a company to centralize data from different sources.
+The goal here is that once the data has been retrieved, graphs will be generated from this data, allowing them to be consulted in a simplified manner.

+Once this has been done, the user will have a more global vision of his information and this will facilitate their analysis, for example to make a restitution.

 The application will provide a synthetic display of this data, in the form of graphs.
 It will be possible to add new data sources, or to remove them if the need arises.
-There will also be the possibility to highlight graphs obtained, statistical analysis with indicators that are easy to read and understand.
+There will also be the possibility to highlight the graphs obtained, a statistical analysis with indicators that are easy to read and understand.
+The statistical analysis may relate to one or more products, for example in a comparative study.
+The results can be exported as part of a report or any other restitution.